gitmyles/Resume/README.md

 ## Objective
-Experienced programmer with knowledge of scripting and object-oriented programming, agile and scrum practices, version control, build management, and unit testing.
+Experienced software professional with knowledge of scripting and object-oriented programming, agile and scrum practices, version control, database management, and software testing.
 Familiarity with Windows, Unix, and Linux operating systems.
 Offering strong teamwork and communication skills, as well as a determined attitude, translating to high levels of productivity.
 Demonstrated ability to utilize strong critical thinking skills, along with broad savvy of technology, computers, and mathematics.

 _Specific interests include subjects in the following areas: artificial intelligence, data mining, and user interface design._